Yacoub89/on-demand-mobile/README.md

 ## API Integration

-The app connects to the existing Supabase Edge Function API.
+The app connects to the existing GraphQL API.
 Make sure your backend is running and accessible:

 ### Required GraphQL Operations

 **Authentication**
 - `loginUser` - User login
-- `registerUser` - User registration

-**Services**
-- `services` - Get available services
-- `categories` - Get service categories

 **Bookings**
 - `createBooking` - Create new booking